-Course informationThis is a new module based on the earlier MTH6100 Actuarial Mathematics module.
-A good mark in this module can help you towards accreditation from the Institute and Faculty of Actuaries CT1 and CT3 exams.
+Course informationThis module provides the foundations for the mathematics of actuaries.
+A good mark in this module can help you towards accreditation from the Institute and Faculty of Actuaries CT1 and CT5 exams.

 - Lecture Notes: A full set of printed lecture notes is available on this web page.
 Weekly handwritten notes will be uploaded after each lecture.
 The weekly lectures will follow the printed notes, but may differ from them in terms of content, approach and timing.

-- Mid-term Exam: There will be a 40 minute mid-term exam covering material from Chapter 1 of the course (Compound Interest).
-This will be a combination of multiple choice and longer questions.
+- Material: Chapter 1 of the course (Compound Interest).
+The questions will be a combination of multiple choice and longer questions

 - The usual QMUL module feedback will be requested during the module.